Strength After 60: The Key Workout to Keep You Active

 Decline in Other Groups

-However, this gain did not last; by the four-year mark, their leg strength had declined below their baseline levels.
+However, this gain did not last; by the four-year mark, their leg strength had declined below baseline levels.

 The control group, which did the least exercise, exhibited the most significant loss in leg strength over the same period.

-Importance of Leg Strength in Older Adults
+The Importance of Leg Strength in Older Adults

 Health and Mobility